Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Introduction

 \SubParagraph{2.
-Interference with Host I/O} Under the hood, the \texttt{FINISH} operation entails internal cleanup, metadata updates, or dummy padding.
+Interference with Host I/O} Device-issued writes compete with host I/O for the same flash channels and controller resources.
 Prior studies show that issuing a \texttt{FINISH} command concurrently with a write-heavy workload can significantly degrade write throughput as it interferes with host-issued I/Os~\cite{Doekemeijer2024ExploringIOM}.

-\SubParagraph{3.
-Lack of Granular Reclamation} In fixed-zone designs, partially used zones that were filled with dummy data must be reclaimed entirely before reuse.
-This results in inefficient block utilization and additional erase operations that could be avoided.